fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 Firewall Processing
 ==============

-The firewall processing is broken into three stages: recognizing STUN packets, making a policy decision as to whether each STUN packet should trigger a pinhole to be created, and managing the lifetime of any pinholes that are created.
+The firewall processing is broken into four stages: recognizing STUN packets, mapping to an application, making a policy decision as to whether each STUN packet should trigger a pinhole to be created, and managing the lifetime of any pinholes that are created.